-The auction bid further supplements the offer to enter into a contract and establishes the Financial Terms of the contract, including the unit price to be paid by the Buyer to the Seller for each ACCU delivered under the terms of a contract.
+The auction bid further supplements the offer to enter into an Optional Delivery contract and establishes the Financial Terms of the contract, including the Contract Date and the unit price to be paid by the Buyer to the Seller for each ACCU delivered under the terms of the contract.

-If the auction bid is accepted by the agency, then an ERF contract (based on the Code of Common Terms applicable to the contract type being sought, and the terms offered in the auction qualification, auction registration and auction bid) will automatically come into force.
+If the auction bid is accepted by the agency, then an Optional Delivery contract (based on the Option to Deliver Code of Common Terms and the terms offered in the auction qualification, auction registration and auction bid) will automatically come into force on the Contract Date.